Early detection, ongoing care, and clear guidance to protect your vision.

 If you’re in a higher-risk group, regular glaucoma screenings should be part of your eye health routine.

-We use a combination of non-invasive tools and advanced imaging to detect and monitor glaucoma, including:
+At Dana Vo OD, we use a combination of non-invasive tools and advanced imaging to detect and monitor glaucoma, including:

 Intraocular pressure testing (tonometry)